How to Turn Your Bedroom into a Relaxing Retreat

 Now that you have got the space around the room managed, make sure that your bed is reserved for the act of sleeping.
 Keep all your stuff related to work, hobbies, and eating away from your bed.
 This will allow the mind to naturally associate the bed exclusively with sleeping and make it easier for you to doze off soon after you lay on it.

 Make sure that you make your bed after getting up in the morning to return to a more organized and inviting bed.
 Consider decorating the space above the bed in particular as this sets the general tone of the bedroom.
-Having a headboard that spans across the wall behind the bed or covers the entire space above the bed is also a good way to manage that space.
+Having a headboard that spans across the wall behind the bed or covers the entire space above the bed is also a good way to manage that space and create a relaxing retreat.

 #03 Noise-Free Zone